Grandolf49/fineract-client/README.md

 3. `client-{VERSION}.jar` file will be generated under `target` folder.
 4. To skip tests and javadoc:
     - Run `mvn -DskipTests=true "-Dmaven.javadoc.skip=true" clean package`

+## Release SDK

+To release the SDK, all you have to do is create a Git Tag.
+Rest of the work is performed by CircleCI.
+It is configured to create a GitHub Release as soon as a Git Tag is pushed.

+1. Create a Git Tag
+   - Run `git tag {tag_name}`
+2. Push tag to origin
+   - Run `git push origin --tags`

+A GitHub Release will be created after the tag is pushed.

+## Delete Tags

+To deleta local tags
+1. Run `git tag -d {tag_name}`

+To delete remote tags
+1. Run `git push origin --delete {tag_name}`